Kennedy Center Honors back once more, Biden attends | Times Leader

 And lastly: “Joni.
 Your words and melodies touch the deepest parts of our soul,” Biden said.

-Last year, the pandemic forced organizers to bump the annual December ceremony back to May 2021.
-Performance tributes to the artists were filmed over several nights and at multiple locations on campus.
+Last year, the pandemic forced organizers to bump the annual December ceremony back to May 2021. to the artists were filmed over several nights and at multiple locations on campus.

 This year’s main COVID-related modification was shifting the annual Saturday ceremony, where honorees receive their medallions on rainbow-colored ribbons, to the Library of Congress instead of the State Department.